-If you still need to find out how to file, go back to Step 1.
+Please note that completing the documents on Michigan Legal Help or LawHelp Interactive does not file anything with the court.
+If you need to find out how to file, go back to Step 1.
 Once you know how you will file, check Step 4 to make sure you have enough copies.
 If you are filing in person or need contact information for the court, click on Courts & Agencies for the address and phone number of the court.

 Pay the filing fee or file a Fee Waiver Request, and file the following: